SonarSource/helm-chart-sonarqube/charts/sonarqube/README.md

 The SonarQube Community Edition has been replaced by the SonarQube Community Build.
 If you want to install the SonarQube Community Build chart, please set `community.enabled` to `true`.
 The `community.buildNumber` parameter will be set to the latest Community Build.
-The `community` value is deprecated and won't be supported for `edition` anymore.

 ## Installing the SonarQube 9.9 LTA chart